Friday, October 5, 2012

 Add your domain to your account.

-o Verify your domain via a txt record under your authoritative DNS server.
-See the online instructions for your particular provider.
+your domain via a txt record under your authoritative DNS server.
+See the online instructions for your

 Single Sign-On